Angry-Potato/fxpotato/README.md

 If using the crontab functionality, configure your own schedule by editing the `config/schedule.rb` file, as per the [whenever documentation](https://github.com/javan/whenever#example-schedulerb-file).

 ## Usage
+### Crontab
+FxPotato comes with optional crontab functionality to keep itself up to date.
+To enable the cron job, run the rake task `rake fxpotato:update_crontab`.
+Then verify the job is in your crontab by running `crontab -l`.

+If you decide this was a big mistake and wish to purify your crontab of fxpotato, then run the rake task `rake fxpotato:clear_crontab`, and verify again.

+The details of the cron job is configurable, as mentioned before, by editing the `config/schedule.rb` file as per the [whenever documentation](https://github.com/javan/whenever#example-schedulerb-file).

 ### CLI
 Get foreign exchange rates on the command line with the following command: